-With Landon I did not have any paid maternity leave so I had to go back to work pretty quickly and even the little time I was off we racked up credit card bills.
+With Landon, I did not have any paid maternity leave so I had to go back to work pretty quickly and even the little time I was off we racked up credit card bills.
 The amount of stress that I was under was crazy!
 And you know stress causes other problems to like lack of milk production which just made me stress even more that I wasn’t producing enough And I wasn’t back to work and we had 1 million bills.
-It was a viscous cycle.
+It was a vicious cycle.

 Fast Forward 8 1/2 years and with this pregnancy I had maternity leave and disability pay because I was on bedrest and never went without a paycheck..
 My overall pay was decreased because we get 80% of our total pay and I also was not working on the ambulance or at the college so there was 0% for that… Even the 80% was amazing we were able to readjust our lives.
-I was home all the time so we were eating in more and we were watching our spending and somehow during my leave we were actually able to even put Money into savings.
+I was home all the time so we were eating in more and we were watching our spending and somehow during my leave we were actually able to even put money into savings.
 Way less stressed this time around.

 I Didn’t Take Care of Myself Because of Costs

 I had terrible postpartum (depression) that stemmed from having to leave my daughter before I was ready.
-I had 6 weeks of 60% pay from long term disability and 2 weeks of vacation.
+I had 6 weeks of 60% pay from long-term disability and 2 weeks of vacation.
 If I had been given the opportunity to stay home longer, I honestly think my mental health would not have suffered as significantly as it did.
-My mental health was the biggest area that was affected by short term “leave”.
+My mental health was the biggest area that was affected by short-term “leave”.